Exeton/SpigotTutorial/Resources/CreatingAPlugin.md

 # CreatingAPlugin

 ## Intro
 Getting started with spigot is very easy.
-Simply open Intellij, and follow these 5 steps.
+Simply open Intellij, and follow these 6 steps.

 1. [Create a project](https://github.com/Exeton/SpigotTutorial/blob/master/Resources/CreatingAPlugin.md#creating-a-project)
 2. [Tell Intellij where your spigot.jar is](https://github.com/Exeton/SpigotTutorial/blob/master/Resources/CreatingAPlugin.md#tell-intellij-where-your-spigotjar-is)
 3. [Tell Intellij where to put your finished plugin](https://github.com/Exeton/SpigotTutorial/blob/master/Resources/CreatingAPlugin.md#tell-intellij-where-to-put-your-finished-plugin)
+4. Create a Package
-4. [Create your Main class](https://github.com/Exeton/SpigotTutorial/blob/master/Resources/CreatingAPlugin.md#create-your-main-class) (classes are places where you can put code)
+5. [Create your Main class](https://github.com/Exeton/SpigotTutorial/blob/master/Resources/CreatingAPlugin.md#create-your-main-class) (classes are places where you can put code)
-5. [Create your plugin.yml](https://github.com/Exeton/SpigotTutorial/blob/master/Resources/CreatingAPlugin.md#create-your-pluginyml) (a file containing information like the name and version of your plugin)
+6. [Create your plugin.yml](https://github.com/Exeton/SpigotTutorial/blob/master/Resources/CreatingAPlugin.md#create-your-pluginyml) (a file containing information like the name and version of your plugin)

 ## Creating a project